andypbrowne/andypbrowne/content/blog/culture-secrets/culture-secrets.md

 <figure>
   {% image "./linkedin-post.jpg", "A screenshot of a linked in post with 298 likes and 29 comments" %}
-<figcaption>The most popular linkedin posts I ever made</figcaption>
+<figcaption>The most popular linkedin post I ever made</figcaption>
 </figure>

 ## Some of the original take aways